pimvh/personal_website/blog/en/pihole-unbound.md

 dig github.com ##raspberrypi address##:5335
 ~~~

-## 6. Other interesting software for the Raspberry Pi.
+## 6. Other interesting software for the Raspberry Pi

 Other software you can run on a raspberry pi is Raspotify from Github user dtcooper.
 With this, your raspberry works as a local Spotify speaker!
 You can find the repo [here](https://dtcooper.github.io/raspotify/).